Guest Post: Three Best Automated Language Translation Websites and Apps Available Today

 It has apps available for Windows, Mac and Windows mobile platforms and has a website tool that includes the ability to use any mobile device with a browser and camera to take a picture and see your preferred language translation of the text in the picture.
 Accuracy is good and is on par with Google, particularly in smaller, less technical text translations.
 It even includes the Klingon language for Star Trek buffs.

 This Israeli company started developing its products in 1997 and currently is on version 10 of its translation software.
-It also has dictionary and spell check products available in 75 languages.
-It can integrate with a number of products such as Microsoft Office and Adobe reader as well as most programs that run under Windows or Mac OSX using a pop up interface.
+It also has a dictionary and spell-checking products available in 75 languages.
+It can integrate with a number of products such as Microsoft Office and Adobe Reader as well as most programs that run under Windows or Mac OSX using a pop-up interface.